epigraphy-info/epigraphy-info/contact.md

 **Dear fellow epigraphers!**

-You can reach all members of the Steering Committee at <a href = "mailto: info@epigraphy.info">Epigraphy.info email</a>.
+You can reach all members of the Steering Committee via <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a>.

 Or you can join Epigraphy.info Google Group by sending an email to [epigraphyinfo@googlegroups.com](mailto:epigraphyinfo@googlegroups.com)